KittyCAD/kcl-experiments/fantasy-docs.md

 _Solid3ds_ can be simple shapes like spheres and cubes, or a combination of them (a sphere on top of a cube).

-Previously every type we've examined has had geometric properties, like length or height.
+Every type we've previously examined had geometric properties, like length or height.
 But Solid3d is different, because it also has a _material_.
-Materials (for example, aluminium or plastic) let KCL analyze your model and report back important data like its weight or tensile strength.
+Materials (for example, aluminium or plastic) let KittyCAD analyze your model and report important data like its weight or tensile strength.
 We'll discuss materials more below.

 Create a Solid3d by:
  - Extruding a 2D shape into the third dimension (along a straight line, or any path)